9 Ways to Create a School Morning Routine for Kids (Printables)

 6. Create a morning school routine chart

-Routine charts prove children have a sense of order, control, and expectancy which combats anxiety and frustration.
-Especially for younger children.
+Routine charts prove children have a sense of order, control, and expectancy, which combats anxiety and frustration, especially for younger children.

 Once they have a mental note of those times by doing them often, it will become second nature.